Skip to main content

 1) You were born and given a forename (first name and middle name(?)) and a surname on your birth certificate.
 What were they?

 2) How many persons are on the FamilySearch Family Tree (with an exact search for a birth name) with your first and, separately, your surname?
-Are there any other persons with your complete first-middle-surname?
+Are there any other persons with your complete first-middle-surnames?

 3) How many matches do you have when you search the FamilySearch Historical Records (with an exact search for a name) with your first name, and separately, with your surname?
 Are there any other persons with your complete first-middle-surname?